 Our exhibits are located on the second floor of the museum.
 Our permanent exhibits focus on railroad history, with an emphasis on the Santa Fe and railroads in Texas.
 We also have a changing exhibit gallery, with new exhibits every 2 to 3 months.
 Our temporary exhibits explore general topics in U.S. history, as well as railroad history.

-Requiem for Steam: The Railroad Photographs of David Plowden can be viewed with regular admission to the museum, Tuesday – Saturday, 10:00 a.m. – 4:00 p.m. and is part of the regular schedule of changing exhibits at the museum.
+Russell Lee Photographs can be viewed with regular admission to the museum, Tuesday – Saturday, 10:00 a.m. – 4:00 p.m. and is part of the regular schedule of changing exhibits at the museum.
 Russell Lee Photographs was organized by the Dolph Briscoe Center for American History, The University of Texas at Austin, and presented in partnership with Humanities Texas, the state affiliate of the National Endowment for the Humanities.
 Humanities Texas advances heritage, culture, and education and is based in Austin, Texas.

 Upcoming Temporary Exhibits